On the Convergence of the Elastic Flow in the Hyperbolic Plane: Proof of the Main Results

-\begin{proof}[{Sketch of Proof of Remark \ref{rem:convergence}}] The convergence is usually shown with a \L{}ojasievicz-Simon inequality (c.f. \cite{chill2009} and \cite[Theorem 1.2]{Loja}).
+since the energy is monotonically decreasing during the flow.
+This observation was used in {\cite[Theorem 1.1 (i)]{DS17}}, which states the above subconvergence result only for $\lambda > 0$, but the proof of {\cite[Theorem 1.1 (i)]{DS17}} shows that any bound on the length is sufficient for the subconvergence. \end{enumerate} \end{remark} With a \emph{Lojasiewicz-Simon gradient inequality} we can actually improve the subconvergence to convergence: \begin{remark} If the elastic flow $f$ subconverges to an elastic curve $f_\infty$ {in the sense of Remark \ref{rem:subconvergenceExplained1} (1)}, then it converges smoothly to $f_\infty$.\end{remark} Since a proof of this result is beyond the scope of this article we only give a sketch here and refer the reader to \cite{Loja} for details \begin{proof}[{Sketch of Proof of Remark \ref{rem:convergence}}] The convergence is usually shown with a \L{}ojasievicz-Simon inequality (c.f. \cite{chill2009} and \cite[Theorem 1.2]{Loja}).
 It is enough to show convergence in $L^2$, as a subsequence argument proves convergence in all higher Sobolev norms.
 By \cite[Corollary 3.11]{CHILL2003572} (see also \cite[p.
 355]{chill2009}) it is sufficient for the \L{}ojasievicz-Simon inequality to hold if one shows that there exists a neighborhood $U \subset H^{4,\bot}$ of the sublimit $f_\infty$ (where $H^{4,\bot}$ is defined analogously to \cite{Loja}) such that $\E\colon U \to \R$ and $\nabla \E \colon U \to L^{2,\bot}$ are analytic and the Frech\'e{}t derivative $(\nabla \E)'(f_\infty)$ is Fredholm of index zero.
 Identifying the tangent space of $\Hyp \subset \R^2$ with $\R^2$ and choosing $U$ small enough such that $u+\phi$ is still immersed and the second component satisfies $(u+\phi)_2 > 0$ for all $\phi \in U$ we find similar to \cite[Theorem 3.5]{Loja} that the two mappings are analytic (the existence of such an $U$ is guaranteed by Sobolev embeddings).
 Moreover, since for any normal vector field $N$ along $f_\infty$ we have

 by \cite[p.
 11]{DS17}, one finds that

 By the Sobolev embedding theorem we see that $B \colon H^{4,\bot} \to L^{2,\bot}$ is a compact mapping, thus $ (\nabla \E_\lambda)'(f_\infty) \colon H^{4,\bot} \to L ^{2,\bot}$ is Fredholm of index zero.
 This shows that a \L{}ojasievicz-Simon inequality holds on $U$, from which one can deduce the claim similarly to \cite[Theorem 1.2]{Loja}. \end{proof}